Perfect Vegan Pumpkin Bread

 Instructions

-- You’ll want to begin this recipe by preheating the oven to 350°F.
+- Begin this recipe by preheating the oven to 350°F.

 - In a separate slightly smaller bowl, stir together the pumpkin, maple syrup, vanilla, vinegar, and almond milk.